 The preparation of financial statements requires the management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
-The management has reviewed and applied its estimation and judgment on an ongoing basis, a) Standards and Interpretations approved but not yet effective b) Foreign Currency
+The management has reviewed and applied its estimation and judgment on an ongoing basis.

-2. Significant Accounting Policies
+2. Material Accounting Policies